Eurz/DBFramework/README.md

 -   Intregate a pagination in pages
 -   Add a system of filters and sorting on all the lists of the site
--   Ajouter un champ de recherche pour une mission
+-   Add a search field for a mission
 -   implementation of an authentication system
 -   Implementation of error handling and flash messages